eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

-#	Operazione Andare a ICCAD
+#	Operazione Andare a HPCA

 + Find the cross-correlation of RTW waves.
 + Find the covariance of RTW waves.